 Among the student characteristics considered were gender, race/ethnicity, disability status, and identification as an English language learner.
 Among the school characteristics considered were school size, location, and composition of the student body and teaching staff.
 In particular, if the student populations enrolled in the two types of schools differed systematically with respect to background characteristics related to achievement, then those differences would be confounded with straightforward comparisons between school types.

-To explore data regarding private school performance, use the NAEP Data Explorer.
+Use the NAEP Data Explorer to explore national data regarding private school performance.
 Select a grade level, a subject, and "national" as the jurisdiction.
 Then, select the option to view data by type of school, or search the list of variables for data related to private schools.Learn More